Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Amazon US

 Amazon usually has large allotments of products on launch days, but the official channels for the Xbox Series X and Xbox Series S seem to have dried up.
-There are sellers advertising the consoles for double their usual price, but it's worth hanging on until Black Friday, with Amazon confirming that it's getting more stock in November and December.
+There are sellers advertising the consoles for double their usual price, but it's worth hanging on for Cyber Monday, with Amazon confirming that it's getting more stock in December.
 View Deal

-GameStop will be selling the Xbox Series X and Xbox Series S this Black Friday in-store, so you don't have to worry about bots beating you to the punch; just all the other humans who might give you a punch in the frenzy to grab one.
-You can try your luck at 7AM local time when the doors open.
-The retailer has said each store will stock two consoles minimum, and they're limited to one per customer.
-It's also dropping Xbox Series X and Xbox Series S bundles online, so keep an eye on the website this week.View Deal
+GameStop sold the Xbox Series X and Xbox Series S for Black Friday in-store, but quantity was limited.
+It also dropped more Xbox Series X and Xbox Series S bundles online, so keep an eye on the website this week.View Deal

 Microsoft Store